10 Interesting Facts to Expect When You Take a Safari to Uganda, The Pearl of Africa

 4. The Roads, Japanese Cars and Boda Bodas

-The road infrastructure in Uganda is actually good especially when travelling in popular roads and highways.
-The same cannot be said of very rural areas where the road is largely marram and muddy.
+The road infrastructure in Uganda is actually fair especially when travelling on highways.
+The same cannot be said of rural areas where roads are largely marram and muddy.

-You may also consider carrying along your driving license because you should not trust everyone in the driving seat.
-Some drivers are outright reckless while others drive vehicles that are visibly dangerous - DMCS.
+You may also consider carrying along your driving permit just in case.
+Do not always trust everyone sitting in the driving seat.
+A few are outright reckless and others drive vehicles that are visibly dangerous - DMCS.

-It is important that the vast majority of automobiles in Uganda are right-hand drive and 95% of them are Toyota, imported and used from Japan.
+It is important to note that the majority of automobiles in Uganda are right-hand drive and 95% are Toyota models, imported and used from Japan.
 These vehicles are actually 5 to 15 years old at the time of importation.
-The average cost of imported Toyota will cost about $2,000 US dollars.
+The average cost of imported Toyota is about $2,000 US dollars.
 This figure doubles because of taxation when the vehicle arrives in Kampala city from the port of Mombasa or Dar es Salaam.

 New vehicles are imported by the very rich, government parastatals and NGOs.

-Motor vehicles aside, most folks use 100cc motorcycles (boba bodas) as means of transport if they want to get around quickly.
-The impossible jam in Kampala city and its suburbs will make you too turn to boda bodas once in a while.
+Motor vehicles aside, most folks use 100cc motorcycles (boba-boda) as means of transport.
+They are handy if you want to get around quickly.
+The traffic jam in Kampala city and its suburbs will make you want to try them too.

 5. Malaria and Your Health

-When you travel to Uganda make sure to get necessary medical info on the state of malaria and how to stay safe.
-This information is usually provided at your embassy.
+When you travel to Uganda make sure to get the right treatment straight away.
+Plenty of information is available to help you stay safe.
+This information is provided at your embassy.

 While down on the ground in Uganda, sleep under a treated mosquito net.
-Nets are available everywhere almost free of charge.
+These are available everywhere almost free of charge.

-On another note, Uganda is actually hot and dusty country and you need to be prepared when moving around.
-Carry with your shades, sun creams, hat and light clothes.
+On another note, Uganda is actually hot and dusty country when it is not raining.
+You need to be prepared when moving around.
+Carry your shades, sun creams, a hat and light clothes.

 6. Security, Police and Guns

 In general, Uganda is a peaceful country and you can actually move around alone, even at night.
 Be reminded though to have lighting gear when walking through the alleyways and rural villages.
-Electricity can be erratic sometimes and the roads are littered with pot holes allover.
+Electricity can be erratic sometimes and the roads are littered with pot holes.

 Meanwhile, Uganda police is riddled with bribery and both infantry and traffic police officers seldom do their work wholeheartedly.
 You will get away with lesser crime if you part with Kitu Kidogo (bribe).
 Thus to stay away from police cells, carry a few Ugandan shillings in your pocket. $3 dollar bill will suffice most of the time.

 Turning to firearms, it is illegal to own a gun in Uganda.
-Firearms can only be used by the army, the police, persons with special connections or a warrior from Karamoja.
+Firearms can only be used by the army, police, persons with special connections or warriors from Karamoja.
 You may not easily bribe your way out of a hole if caught with a gun.

-Uganda is renowned for its anti-gay views which has placed her at cross roads with western countries where same-sex relationship is a human right.
+Uganda is renowned for its anti-gay stance which has placed her at crossroads with western countries where same-sex relationship is okey.

-Ugandans may not be anti-gay per se, but they simply don’t grasp the idea of same sex relationships.
-It just does not make sense to them and for your own good don’t even try to start explaining it.
+Ugandans may not be anti-gay per se, but simply do not grasp the idea of same-sex relationships.
+It just does not make sense to them and for your own good do not even try to start explaining it.

 It is one of those topics that should go unnoticed and never brought up for discussion.
-People simply become annoyed about it.
+People simply become annoyed.

-Mzungu is a Swahili word used in the East African region to refer to a person of American or European decent with a white skin.
+Mzungu is a Swahili word used in the East African region to refer to a person of American or European descent with a white skin.

 Quite a number of white tourists don’t take this very well and always insist they are called by their real names.
 Some even go as far as acquiring local names and insist they are referred thus and not Muzungu.

-Mzungu is not derogatory in any way but rather identity tag for someone different in color.
-Ordinary Ugandans actually perceive whites quite highly and this comes with advantages and disadvantages.
-You will be respected and accorded attention in whatever you want acquire and know.
+Mzungu is not derogatory in any way but rather identity tag for someone of a lighter colour.
+Ordinary Ugandans actually regard whites quite highly and this comes with its own advantages and disadvantages.
+You will be respected and accorded attention wherever you go.

-Bu don’t let all these bring you down and rather enjoy your time in the country.
+But don’t allow this to bring you down and rather enjoy your time in the country.
 Ugandans are full of life and you should have as much fun every single day you spend in the country.

 9. Uganda and Her Diverse Culture

-Over 80% of the population in Uganda live in rural areas, meaning that you have to visit the villages if you want to get the true feeling of the ordinary Ugandan.
+Over 80% of the population in Uganda live in rural areas.
+You, therefore, have to visit the villages to get the true feeling of ordinary Uganda.

 Kiswahili is fairly spoken in the north and eastern regions.
-It probably is worthwhile to remember that Kiswahili is the national language spoken in neighboring Kenya and Tanzania.Kampala.
+It is worthwhile to remember that Kiswahili is the national language spoken in neighbouring Kenya and Tanzania.Kampala.

-Besides the three languages mentioned, Uganda has a total of 40 indigenous languages divided into three major categories namely, Bantu, Nilotic and Central Sudanic.
+Besides the three languages mentioned above, Uganda has a total of 40 indigenous languages divided into three major categories: Bantu, Nilotic and Central Sudanic.